 What is Save Mart?

-Save Mart operates a network of grocery stores primarily in California's Central Valley and the San Francisco Bay Area.
-Established in 1952, the company has grown to encompass various banners including Save Mart Supermarkets, S-Mart, Lucky, and FoodMaxx, alongside its distribution arm, Smart Refrigerated Transport.
-This extensive operational footprint positions Save Mart as a key player in regional grocery retail.
+Founded in 1952, Save Mart operates a significant network of grocery stores and warehouse outlets primarily across California's Central Valley and the San Francisco Bay Area.
+The company's diverse portfolio includes banners such as Save Mart Supermarkets, S-Mart, Lucky, and FoodMaxx, alongside its distribution arm, Smart Refrigerated Transport.
+This extensive operational footprint positions Save Mart as a key player in regional food retail and distribution.

 How much funding has Save Mart raised?